Traffic Noise Study

 The City hired a consultant, GHD Limited, to conduct noise monitoring for this study.
 Noise monitoring equipment was placed at set distances from roadways and residential properties throughout St. Albert.
 Forty-eight locations were selected throughout the city and noise levels were monitored for a 24-hour period.

 Noise monitoring has been completed.
-The consultant is compiling the results and preparing a final report, expected to be completed by the end of summer 2018.
+The consultant is compiling the results and preparing a final report, expected to be completed in fall 2018.

 - March 27, 2018 – Information Session